dieterich-lab/Baltica/docs/workflows.md

 <!-- build |   |  -->
 <!--  `--min-experiments`
-    - Description:Iinteger or proportion of the minimum number of experiments a LSV event is observed to be considered
+    - Description:integer or proportion of the minimum number of experiments a LSV event is observed to be considered
   - Default: 0.5

    `--min-intronic-cov`